lazybytez/.github/docs/CONTRIBUTING.md

 It is very important that you link the right issue in the "Solves issue" section of the template, as every PR must be the result of an open issue.

-Requirements for an approved PR:
+**Requirements for an approved PR:**

 1. Merge into develop: You need one approving review from a collaborator or maintainer.
 2. The CI checks have to pass.
-4. All requested changes and conversations have to be resolved before the merge.
+3. All requested changes and conversations have to be resolved before the merge.
-5. You need a linked issue that the PR solves.
+4. You need a linked issue that the PR solves.
-6. Merge into master: Only develop is allowed to be merged into master.
+5. Merge into main: Only develop is allowed to be merged into main.
-7. Merge into master: You need two approving reviews.
+6. Merge into main: You need two approving reviews.
 One **must** be from a maintainer.

 #### Branching

 Our project uses a very standard branching model.
 We have the `main` branch that is the most stable branch.
 It is always the branch that ends up as a release.
 The `develop` branch is our default branch.
-All contributions will be merged into ´develop´ using pull requests.
+All contributions will be merged into `develop` using pull requests.
 If you want to contribute, fork the project and make your changes.
-You should create feature and bug branches.
+You should create `feature/` and `fix/` branches.
 We do not use documentation branches to minify the overhead.

 #### Commits